-b.
+c.
 THUNDERBIRD TENT

 - (1) A majority of our Thunderbird family/friend tickets are released to current Thunderbird team members' families and Thunderbird alumni.
 As this population includes a wide range of ages from young infants to senior citizens, we request a tent with seating to provide shade from the elements as well as water to ensure guests avoid dehydration.
 Please adhere to the following in order to ensure the safety of local friends and family members: - i.
-Area for 250 guests with 150 reserved seats per day near show center. - ii.
+Area for 250 guests with 150 reserved seats per day near show center.
+Every effort should be made to place the tent as close to show center and our communications trailer.
+The maximum distance our tent can be from show center and our communications trailer is 60 feet. - ii.
 Canopy or tent to provide shade for guests. - iii.
 Bottled water or refreshments for our guests.
 (This is in addition to the water requirements for the briefing room and for our maintenance and show center personnel.) - iv.
 Latrine located in immediate vicinity. - v.
 Please provide someone to check tickets at tent entrance to preclude non-ticket holders from entering. - vi.
-A physical break in the fence for Thunderbird team member flight line access. - (2) We request a banner/sign affixed near the tent entrance for easy identification, however, please take care to avoid placing the Thunderbirds' logo/emblem on the same sign as a commercial advertiser. - (3) Be prepared to identify the Thunderbird Tent location on the ramp diagram during the Advance Pilot meeting. - (4) Please understand that the allotted number of guests does not include the 65-70 team members that may utilize the tent and facilities during the air show.
+A physical break in the fence for Thunderbird team member flight line access. - (2) We request a banner/sign affixed near the tent entrance for easy identification, however, please take care to avoid placing the Thunderbirds' logo/emblem on the same sign as a commercial advertiser.

+- (3) Be prepared to identify the Thunderbird Tent location on the ramp diagram during the Advance Pilot meeting. - (4) Please understand that the allotted number of guests does not include the 65-70 team members that may utilize the tent and facilities during the air show.
 This means there may be up to 320 people utilizing the tent during the day. - (5) Please contact the Thunderbirds Advance Pilot or Events Coordinator with any questions.

-9. TRAFFIC FLOW
+8. TRAFFIC FLOW

 a.
 Please consider using a separate gate for air show performers and VIPs.
 Be prepared to pass gate number and/or road names to the Advance Pilot upon arrival.
+For military show sites work with the Base leadership to allow our Thunderbird VIP tickets access to the same gate the team has access to.
+It is unacceptable to assume we will provide an EAL for all of our friends and family.

-10.AIRFIELD DIAGRAM
+9. AIRFIELD DIAGRAM

 - a.
-Airfield Diagram Air show organizers must provide the Thunderbird Air Show Events Coordinator with a scale diagram of their airfield/show site NLT 90 days prior your air show. - b.
-For deployed shows, we must have a diagram of the show site as well as the airfield parking plan from which the aircraft will deploy. - (6) Please contact the Thunderbird Air Show Events Coordinator prior to drawing your diagram.
+Airfield Diagram Air show organizers must provide the Thunderbird Air Show Events Coordinator and Thunderbird 5 with a Google Earth KMZ file of their airfield/show site NLT 90 days prior your air show.
+The Google Earth KMZ file will be emailed to Thunderbird 5 at afthunderbirdfive@gmail.com prior to FAA approval.
+The KMZ file should have a depiction of the proposed aerobatic box, a depiction of the crowd line, a pin of show center, a pin of the bomb burst marker, a pin of each corner marker, a pin of Thunderbird jet show parking, a pin of VIP tent location, a pin of the air boss stand location, and a TFR circle centered on the submitted TFR center.
+See Attachment 26 for an example of what your Google Earth map should look like. - b.
+For deployed shows, we must have a diagram of the show site as well as the airfield parking plan from which the aircraft will deploy. - (1) Please contact Thunderbird 5 prior to drawing your diagram.
 We may have previously flown a show at your site and have information that could help you determine the best location for your crowd line, show center, bomb burst cross point, etc.